jedavies-dev/kiss-ppc64le/README.md

 There is a powerpc64le version of the KISS root tarball available [here](https://github.com/jdavies-dev/kiss-ppc64le-dist/blob/master/kiss-ppc64le.tar.xz) which you can use to perform the initial install as per the instructions on the KISS website.

 This was built with -mcpu=power9, so you will need a Power9-based system to use this tarball.

+### GRUB

+GRUB does not build currently.
+However, it does not need to be installed to boot.
+All skiboot parses the file /boot/grub/grub.cfg directly, so you just need to put something in here.
+This is what I have - you can use this by replacing the UUID and root partition with your own (see /dev/disk/by-uuid):

+    menuentry 'KISS Linux' {
+            search --no-floppy --fs-uuid --set=root b1eccc43-ba54-440a-aeb3-ea50ce08d8fe
+            insmod part_gpt
+            insmod ext2
+            linux /boot/vmlinux root=/dev/nvme0n1p2 ro
+    }